-Secondly, carbon footprints will be reduced.
-The usage of generators is reduced, thus, the level CO2 emission is also lowered down.
+- Secondly, carbon footprints will be reduced using solar microgrids.
+The usage of generators is reduced, thus, the level of CO2 emissions is also lowered down.
 This makes solar microgrids environmentally sustainable.

-Adding renewable energy sources to the facility will definitely increase the value of the property.
+- Adding renewable energy sources to the facility will increase the value of the property.

-By using solar microgrid, the power source of the facility becomes more reliable.
-It means, it can function independently from utility system in case there is power outage in the area.
+- By using solar microgrid, the power source of the facility becomes more reliable.
+It means, it can function independently from the utility system in case there is a power outage in the area.

-It allows storage of excess solar energy to battery banks.
+- Solar Microgrid allows the storage of excess solar energy to battery banks.
 The energy stored can then be used during the night or even on cloudy days.

 What are the disadvantages of solar microgrid?

 Furthermore, we will also take a look at the disadvantages that this type of power system has.